On this page:

 Conduct an accessibility review of the final components in Figma, focusing on WCAG 2.1 AA

-During our Figma testing, we use the Accessible Name & Description Inspector () tool, which is an open source tool created by the Accessible Solutions Branch of the Social Security Administration in the United States, and Accessibility Insights.
+During our Figma testing, we use The Paciello Group’s Colour Contrast Analyser to test colour contrast.
+From there, we test in Storybook and Drupal using a combination of the Accessible Name & Description Inspector ( ) tool, which is an open source tool created by the Accessible Solutions Branch of the Social Security Administration in the United States, and Accessibility Insights.
 Accessibility Insights (supported and maintained by Microsoft) is a tool that helps developers find and fix accessibility issues through an automated and guided manual process.
-We also use The Paciello Group’s to further test colour contrast.
 While this additional testing does not guarantee that we’ll find all issues, we find many more issues than automated tests alone.
 We also perform manual testing via keyboard, via visual inspection and via , Apple’s screen reader.

 We’ve also created a Figma plugin that automates some processes.
 It pulls all the components out from the Figma file, creates a spreadsheet, and shows the colour contrast.
 It then automatically checks if it passes or fails the colour contrast requirements — WCAG 2.0AA for text contrast and WCAG 2.1AA for non-text.